The Product Manager Reality: You Are a Jira Janitor

 - Treating outlier salaries as planning baselines.

-- Confusing feature shipping speed with product impact.
+- Confusing feature shipping speed with measurable product impact.

 Real Scenario Snapshot